nikitathanki/Asetonix/README.md

 * Fair
 * Poor

+The health layer provides a foundation for future predictive asset intelligence.

 ---

-## 13. Utilization
+## 13. Utilization Analysis

-The Utilization module provides an overview of how organizational assets are currently being used.
+The Utilization module provides visibility into how organizational assets are being used.

-It provides:
+Current analysis includes:

 * Total assets
 * Assigned assets